15 Jan Green Bay and Northeast Wisconsin, Do You Have A Unique Vending Machine Story?

 Did you happen to run the New York City or Chicago Marathon this past year?
 If so, you might have seen the digital vending machines that Lululemon, an athletic apparel company, put in their New York City and Chicago stores during the marathons.
 Each machine offered bottled water, electrolyte-enhanced tablets, bars and energy gels, and emergency supplies such as first-aid kits, sunscreen, and face wipes all for free.
 That’s right; it didn’t cost a thing!

-For more information about customizing your Green Bay and Northwest Wisconsin break room, contact us at 920-983-2318.
+For more information about customizing your Green Bay and Northeast Wisconsin break room, contact us at 920-983-2318.
 We look forward to hearing from you.